ujwal-narayan/Super_Mario/20171170_Assign1/20171170_Assign1/README.md

 + Fixed the invalid names
 + Followed the proper name conventions for variables
 + Fixed acess to protected class

+A few errors were locally disabled.
+One was too-few-public-class.While understandable that Classes must not be used to store data , often it is the best method to use for your needs as is the case here.
+Rather than adding few useless public methods which would only result in obsfucating the code , the errors were locally disabled.Another error that was disabled was the import error as you would have to configure the path for the pacakges in pylint correctly.`msvcrt` is needed only for windows and as it is not essential for unix systems it is not mentioned in the requirements.

 Pylint score : 9.06